A tourist massacre in Kashmir is escalating tensions between India and Pakistan. Here’s what we know

 All but one of the 26 tourists massacred in the attack on Tuesday were Indian citizens.
 New Delhi swiftly pointed the finger at Pakistan, downgraded ties and suspended its participation in a crucial water-sharing treaty.

-India’s Prime Minister Narendra Modi on Thursday vowed to pursue the attackers “to the ends of the earth.”
+India’s Prime Minister Narendra Modi on Thursday vowed to pursue the attackers “to the ends of the earth,” while the UN has called on the neighbors to exercise “maximum restraint.”

-“I say to the whole world, India will identify, track and punish every terrorist and their backers,” he said, using English rather than his usual Hindi.

 Here’s what you need to know.